ramchandarl/Random-Quote-Generator/Random-Quote-Generator/README.md

 # random-quote-generator
 ### Treehouse Techdegree Project #1 - Random Quote Generator

-In this project, you'll create an app that displays random famous quotes each time a button is clicked.
+In this project, you will create an app that displays random famous quotes each time a button is clicked.
 You can display a quote from a famous athlete, politician, or historical figure:

 "The only thing we have to fear is fear itself." — Franklin Delano Roosevelt.